bravoserver/bravo/docs/features.rst

 Physics
 -------

-Bravo simulates physics, including the behaviors of sand, gravel, water, and lava.
+Bravo simulates physics, including the behaviors of sand, gravel, water and lava, and redstone.

 Extended features
 =================